gnoevoy/game_stats/README.md

 - Built `incremental models` to efficiently update only new or changed records
 - Defined reusable `macros` to keep SQL logic modular and reusable
 - Loaded static reference data using `seeds`
-- Implemented `snapshots` to track historical changes in key tables
+- Implemented `snapshots` to track historical changes in a table
 - Added basic `tests` to ensure data quality and catch issues early